How Helpdesks Facilitate Major Incident Management

 Major Incident Management Process

 The major incident management process begins with the helpdesk identifying that a major incident has occurred, which refers to an incident with a significant impact on business operations.
 For example, a major incident could be a widespread network outage affecting multiple departments or a security breach compromising sensitive data.
-Once identified, the helpdesk escalates the incident to the MIM team, who then mobilizes the necessary technology groups to address the incident promptly.
+Once identified, the helpdesk staff logs it on their helpdesk software and escalates the incident to the MIM team, who then mobilizes the necessary technology groups to address the incident promptly.

 Let’s consider an example: A major incident occurs when a critical server experiences a hardware failure, resulting in a complete service disruption for an organization.
 The service desk receives multiple user reports and immediately recognizes the severity and impact of the incident.
 They promptly escalate the incident to the MIM team, providing detailed information about the affected server, its criticality, and the potential business consequences.